theninthsky/client-side-rendering/README.md

 <br>
 These times vary greatly from tens of milliseconds to hundreds of milliseconds.
 And to make things even worse, browsers keep the DNS cache only for about a minute, and so this process repeats very frequently.

-The only reasonable way to rise above these issues is by caching pages in the browser (for example, by setting a `Max-Age` value higher than `0`).
+The only reasonable way to rise above these issues is by caching HTML pages in the browser (for example, by setting a `Max-Age` value higher than `0`).

 But here is the problem with SSR: by doing so, users will potentailly see outdated content, since the data is inlined in the document.
 <br>